ShuangLeung/STM_2DScan/README.md

 Step3.
 Optionally, you can replicate the unit-cell by inputting the cell ranges along a and b vectors, respectively.

 Step4.
 Plot the 2D contour by using matplotlib and save as a .png format image.
 Multifarious colormaps included with matplotlib are
-       available, allowing you to choose your most favorite one.
+       available, allowing you to choose your favorite one.

 ----------------------------------------------------------------------------------------------------------------------------------------
 Important Notes: